oganm/homologene/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a an update
+* This is a resubmission.
+* License file is fixed
+* Date is updated